NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Witness of Earth.md

 The primal magic in your soul offers the patient earth's timeless counsel.
-You learn the [[Atone|Atone]] ritual.
+You learn the [[Spells/Atone|Atone]] ritual.
 When you use the _atone_ ritual on yakshas and you roll a critical failure, you get a failure instead, and if you roll a success, you get a critical success instead.

-*Source: Pathfinder Lost Omens: Tian Xia Character Guide* *ORC*
+*Source: Pathfinder Lost Omens Tian Xia Character Guide* *ORC*